a.k.a. Becky Stabber f.k.a. Jizz Taco

 @jtakajizztaco

-Jizz Taco is a drag queen, artistic researcher, and typographer in residence at Jan van Eyck Academy with Bebe Books.
+Becky Stabber f.k.a.
+Jizz Taco is a drag queen, artistic researcher, writer and typographer in residence at Jan van Eyck Academy where she developed the Queer Collective Workers' Union together with Noam Youngrak Son.

 She uses drag as method, not subject—queerness as lived code, not case study.
 Publishing becomes ritual.
 Typography becomes spellwork.
 She prints what slips through.
 She archives what refuses.
 Her work is messy, performative, horny, and healing.
 It’s about memory, survival, and pleasure.
 It’s about making shit public before it disappears.